mldbai/mldb/Building.md

 # Building and running the MLDB Community Edition Docker image

-These instructions are designed for a vanilla installation of **Ubuntu 16.04 or 18.04** and the **GCC 6, 7 or 8** compiler and assume that you have a Github account with [SSH keys](https://help.github.com/categories/ssh/).
+These instructions are designed for a vanilla installation of **Ubuntu 20.04 and the **GCC 9** compiler.

-It will take around **5 minutes on a 32-core machine with 244GB of RAM** to run through these steps (i.e. on an Amazon EC2 r3.8xlarge instance) and longer on smaller machines.
+It will take around **5 minutes on a 16-core machine with 32GB of RAM** to run through these steps (i.e. on an Amazon EC2 r3.8xlarge instance) and longer on smaller machines.

 ## Installing the correct compiler toolchain